-- 1 piece fresh turmeric - or sub for 1 tsp of turmeric powder
+- 1 piece Fresh turmeric - peeled & roughly chopped.
+Or sub for 1 tsp of turmeric powder

 The curry paste

-- Put all of the curry paste ingredients, except the coconut milk and 1 tbsp of the oil, into a food processor.
+- Put all of the curry paste ingredients into the blender or food processor.
 Blitz until all of the ingredients have broken down into little bits and it starts to form a paste.

 - For a more authentic result, use a mortar and pestle instead and bash all of the ingredients together.

 - Set the paste to one side for a short while

 - Wipe clean your mushrooms.
 Pull apart the oyster mushrooms so they are in shreds and slice the king oyster mushrooms lengthways.